xmos/lib_qadc/doc/programming_guide/qadc.rst

 For the `Rheostat` approach we see the good linearity and zero scale performance is always retained however full scale is directly affected.
 For example, if the resistor tolerance is 20% too low then the time constant will be smaller than expected and the maximum setting that can be achieved is 80% even at full travel.
 If the resistor tolerance is 20% too high then full scale will be achieved at 80% travel and the last 20% of travel will give the same reading of full scale.

+The small step close to zero is caused by the QADC not being able to charge the capacitor past the threshold voltage at low setting due to the series resistor.

 If a manufacturing test is an option to calibrate the component values then this is likely the best approach to adopt.

 .. _fig_qadc_rheo_tol: